Fire Alarm Inspection Services in Greater Houston, TX

 NFPA 72 requires every commercial fire alarm system to be inspected and tested on a regular schedule.
 Annual and semi-annual inspections verify that smoke detectors, heat detectors, pull stations, notification appliances, and fire alarm control panels are functioning correctly and ready to protect lives in an emergency.
 Without current inspection documentation, your building may fail a fire marshal review, lose its certificate of occupancy, or face fines from your local authority having jurisdiction.

-Vector Fire performs thorough, code-compliant fire alarm inspections for properties across the Greater Houston area.
-We test every device, document every finding, and provide clear reports that satisfy fire marshals and insurance carriers.
-Whether your system was installed by us or another contractor, our licensed technicians will inspect it accurately and on schedule.
+Vector Fire connects you with licensed contractors who perform thorough, code-compliant fire alarm inspections for properties across the Greater Houston area.
+The pros we match you with test every device, document every finding, and provide clear reports that satisfy fire marshals and insurance carriers.
+Whatever brand of system you have and whoever installed it, the licensed contractors we connect you with will inspect it accurately and on schedule.

-Thorough documentation on every inspection — detailed reports with device-by-device results, deficiency logs, and inspection certificates ready for fire marshal review
+Thorough documentation on every inspection — the contractors we match you with provide detailed reports with device-by-device results, deficiency logs, and inspection certificates ready for fire marshal review

-Fire marshal compliance guaranteed — our inspections meet every requirement set by local AHJs, county fire marshals, and state fire code enforcement
+Built for fire marshal compliance — the inspections done by contractors we connect you with meet the requirements set by local AHJs, county fire marshals, and state fire code enforcement

-Experienced, licensed technicians — our inspection team has hands-on experience with hundreds of commercial fire alarm systems across every major building type
+Experienced, licensed contractors — we connect you with inspection pros who have hands-on experience with commercial fire alarm systems across every major building type

-All system brands serviced — we inspect Silent Knight, FireLite, Notifier, Simplex, EST, Gamewell-FCI, Honeywell, and other major fire alarm manufacturers
+All system brands covered — the contractors we match you with inspect Silent Knight, FireLite, Notifier, Simplex, EST, Gamewell-FCI, Honeywell, and other major fire alarm manufacturers

-Fast scheduling with flexible availability — we accommodate your building operations, including after-hours and weekend inspections to minimize disruption
+Fast scheduling with flexible availability — get matched with contractors who accommodate your building operations, including after-hours and weekend inspections to minimize disruption

-Transparent, upfront pricing — no hidden charges, no surprise line items, and no unnecessary upsells after the inspection is complete
+Transparent, upfront pricing — request and compare quotes from vetted contractors with no hidden charges and no unnecessary upsells

 What's Included in a Fire Alarm Inspection

-Every Vector Fire inspection follows NFPA 72 Chapter 14 testing and inspection procedures.
-Our technicians work through a comprehensive checklist to verify the operational status of every component in your fire alarm system.
-Here is what we cover during a standard commercial fire alarm inspection:
+Every inspection by the licensed contractors we connect you with follows NFPA 72 Chapter 14 testing and inspection procedures.
+They work through a comprehensive checklist to verify the operational status of every component in your fire alarm system.
+Here is what a standard commercial fire alarm inspection covers:

 Who We Serve

-Vector Fire provides fire alarm inspection services to a wide range of commercial, industrial, and institutional properties throughout the Greater Houston area.
-No matter your building type, our inspection process is tailored to meet the specific code requirements and operational needs of your facility.
+The contractors we connect you with provide fire alarm inspection services to a wide range of commercial, industrial, and institutional properties throughout the Greater Houston area.
+No matter your building type, the inspection process is tailored to meet the specific code requirements and operational needs of your facility.

 Code Compliance: NFPA 72 Inspection Requirements